nicholaspun/IZ-Net/README.md

     - `FaceRecognition.ipynb` - Develops the face recognition model
     - `IZ_NET.ipynb` - Develops the final system
     - `ObjectDetectionTest.ipynb` - Develops a rectangle detection model (used this to make sure I had implemented YOLO correctly)
-    - `output.json` - The raw embeddings used for the face detection model (contains the true bounding boxes for the training set I used)
 - `writeup` - All my LaTeX files, if for whatever reason you wanted to look at that